compphoto/IntrinsicFlashPhotography/README.md

 Please cite our paper if you use this code, dataset or any of the models.
 ## Credits
-The training skeleton is adaptod from the [pytorch-CycleGAN-and-pix2pix][4] repository.
+The training skeleton is adapted from the [pytorch-CycleGAN-and-pix2pix][4] repository.

-The network architecture is adopted from the [MiDaS][1] repository.
+The network architecture is adapted from the [MiDaS][1] repository.

 [1]: https://github.com/intel-isl/MiDaS/tree/v2
 [4]: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix